Frequently Asked Questions

 Q: What differentiates Harris Institute from other schools?

-1. Harris is the only school with graduates who have won all of the major music, film and television awards– Grammy, Emmy, JUNO, Oscar and Canadian Screen Awards.
-Harris Alumni won or were nominated for 247 awards in 2017 and 2016.
+2. Harris is the only school with graduates who have won all of the major music, film and television awards– Grammy, Emmy, JUNO, Oscar and Canadian Screen Awards.
+Harris Alumni won or were nominated for 247 awards in the last 2 years.

 Alumni won ten 2017 JUNO Awards.
 CMW Media Release Click Here.

-2. The 45 member faculty are active industry leaders and over 60% have won awards for what they teach.
-Harris faculty won or were nominated for 24 awards in 2017 and 2016.
+3. The faculty are active industry leaders and over 50% have won awards for what they teach.
+Harris faculty won or were nominated for 32 awards in the last 2 years.

-3. The College is the only school featured in both Billboard Magazine’s ‘Top 11 Schools’ and Mix Magazine’s ‘Audio Education’s Finest’.
-It ranked best private school for a 6th consecutive year in the 2018 ‘Media Arts Education Report.’
+4. The College ranked best private school for a 7th consecutive year in the 2019 ‘Media Arts Education Report‘ and is the only school featured in both Billboard Magazine’s ‘Top 11 Schools’ and Mix Magazine’s ‘Audio Education’s Finest’.

 a) Six annual ‘Peace & Reconciliation’ programs for young adults from conflicted areas in the North and South of Ireland funded by the International Fund for Ireland.